Dvelezs94/torchest/README.md

 ## Wandb visualization

-Note: You must have wandb python package installed to use this feature.

-`pip install wandb`

  Trainers support [wandb](https://wandb.ai/) to visualize loss and acurracy as well as to save model versions. if you want to enable you have to set 2 parameters in your trainer initialization, `name` and `wandb`

  ```python